This post may contain affiliate links. For more information, please visit the disclosures and privacy policy page.

 2. You can freeze leftover dough, let some of it thaw, and then fry just enough for breakfast.

-4. It only takes 2 minutes to fry!
+3. They only take 2 minutes to fry!

 New Orleans Style Beignets